emmagamma/teach/MAKEAWEBSITE.md

 And that's it, we've created our first website... well, kindof. lol

 It's not hosted anywhere, so nobody else will be able to view it, but we can simply open this file with our web browser of choice now and it will render a web page.
-Here's how you would open it in chrome whether you're on linux, macOS, or windows with WSL emabled:
+Here's how you would open it in chrome whether you're on linux, macOS, or windows with WSL enabled:

 `open -a "Google Chrome" ./index.html`